pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

 In this step, you create a TiDB cluster and perform the following operations:

 - Enable TLS for the MySQL client
-- Initialize the cluster (an `app` database is created for the purpose of demonstration)
+- Initialize the cluster (an `app` database is created for demonstration)
 - Create a Backup object to back up the cluster
 - Create a Restore object to restore the cluster
-- Use separate client-side certificates for TidbInitializer, PD Dashboard, Backup, and Restore (specified by `tlsClientSecretName`)
+- Use separate client-side certificates for `TidbInitializer`, PD Dashboard, Backup, and Restore (specified by `tlsClientSecretName`)

 1. Create three `.yaml` files: